Updated on April 11th, 2022

 Whether your student is answering traditional scholarship essay questions verbally or creating a short artistic film, they’ll need a script.
 What that looks like depends on the type of video they’re making and how they intend to shoot it.

 If your student is simply speaking into a camera while responding to a question, this process is simple.
 If they’re either making a short film or intend to move, change locations, or make other adjustments while answering classic questions, they’ll want to go further.
 In those cases, it’s wise to map out or storyboard the entire video first and align various details with the script.
-That way, they have a complete roadmap to follow.
+That way, they have a complete roadmap to follow and ensure the video is scholarship worthy.

 Practice Is Essential